What's the recovery like for Jawline Filler?

 Days 5–10

-Bruising and swelling resolve significantly.
-Jawline contour becomes visible and more representative of the final result.
+Bruising and swelling resolve significantly and the contour becomes clearer and closer to the final shape.

 Days 10–14

-Filler has integrated.
-Final shape is visible.
-If you had chin filler in the same session, both are fully settled.
+Filler has integrated and softened.
+Final definition is visible.
+If chin filler was done in the same session, both are settled.

 Recovery tips